johnedstone/gphotos-upload/README.md

 * 02-Apr-2020: these files are being uploaded at the original size (per API documentation), and will be counted agains storage limits.
 Go to settings -> "recover storage" and choose compress storage.

+### To do

+* Check if file exists, so time is not lost uploading
+* Selenium: webbrowser_selenium.py *Notes: SSL errors - http://allselenium.info/selfsigned-certificates-python-selenium/*

 ## Fixed
 * 02-Apr-2020: noted OverflowError on Linux, with 2.5GB mp4, but not on Windows.
 Implemented chunked data for requests.post()